BenTaylorPublic/ipoc/README.md

 All you should need to do is send a .zip file to the recipient and it should work.

 ## Program Specific Code ##
-Code for a specific program should be limited to
+Code for a specific program should be limited to:

 1. ProcessController.process()
 2. ProcessController.load()